navin-moorthy/Node-Basics/Code Snippets/README.md

     foobar.pdf
     ```

-5. **Create a Node JS script that reads the file name from console and displays the contents of the file**
+5. **Reads the file name from console and displays the contents of the file**
     - Synchronous mode
     - Asynchronous mode